 Here, David references the compounded injustice he felt because of officers' stereotypes towards male survivors, which drew on homophobic attitudes (see Turchik and Edwards 2012).
-This echoes other survivors who felt of 'lesser importance' when speaking from minoritized or marginalized positions, including those with neurodiversity, disability and/or mental ill-health (also case contexts, as below).
+This echoes other survivors who felt of 'lesser importance' when speaking from minoritised or marginalised positions, including those with neurodiversity, disability and/or mental ill-health (also case contexts, as below).

-Combined, these perspectives demonstrate that police failure to acknowledge the significance of experiencing sexual violence engenders hermeneutic injustice (Fricker 2007), emphasizing recognition as a core facet of respect and dignity.
-Recognition entails acknowledgement of the survivor as a person of worth, entitled to consideration (Herman 2005; Holder 2015; Daly 2017; McGlynn and Westmarland 2019).
-Moreover, it entails recognition of the humanity and value of survivors beyond their status as a victim; being seen as someone and not something (McGlynn and Westmarland 2019: 13).
-Existing PJT commonly invokes respect for individuals' value as citizens or members of particular social groups (Radburn and Stott 2019).
-However, we emphasize recognizing survivors as 'whole people' of value, with universal dignity.
-Many survivors spoke of feeling 'dehumanised' by the police response (echoing Brooks-Hay et al. 2019), treated merely as a 'source of evidence': 'There's my trauma, spilling out all over the floor, but that's a good thing, apparently' (Becky).
+Combined, these perspectives demonstrate that police failure to acknowledge the significance of experiencing sexual violence engenders hermeneutic injustice (Fricker 2007), emphasising recognition as a core facet of respect and dignity.
+Recognition entails acknowledgement of the survivor as a person of worth, entitled to consideration (McGlynn and Westmarland 2019, also Daly 2017; Herman 2005; Holder 2015).
+Moreover, it entails recognition of the humanity and value of survivors beyond their status as a victim; being seen as someone and not something (McGlynn and Westmarland 2019:13).
+Existing PJT commonly invokes respect of individuals' value as citizens or members of particular social groups (Radburn and Stott 2019).
+However, we emphasise recognising survivors as 'whole people' of value, with universal dignity.
+Many survivors spoke of feeling 'dehumanised' by the police response (echoing Brooks-Hay et al. 2019), treated merely as a 'source of evidence': 'There's my trauma, spilling out all over the floor, but that's a good thing, apparently.'
+(Becky).